typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 $$;
 ```

-Embedding the above procedure *sync_product_updates* into a cron job, Supabase can directly update Typesense at regular intervals.
+Embedding the above function *sync_product_updates* into a cron job, Supabase can directly update Typesense at regular intervals.

 #### Cron Job to Bulk Upsert into Typesense